Firefox Tweak Guide

 3. Once found, click once on the link to open it up on a new page.
 A range of detail about the file will be shown.

 4. If you still want to go ahead and view the actual item, click the link at the top of this page and it will be displayed as it normally would in the browser.
 I strongly recommend that you do not do this for any executable files such as .bat, .com, or .exe, unless you are 100% sure of the source.

 5. If the item is something you wish to save, right click on the link instead and select 'Save Link As', and save the file as normal.

 There is an element of risk involved in opening cached elements in this manner, however given the reasonably robust defences in Firefox, the chances of finding malicious software in your cache is minimal.
-Just make sure to scan any files retrieved in this manner with a malware scanner, just in case.
+This is particularly true if all you want to do is retrieve an image or text file.